For the review with pictures check out our blog at https://hesaidshesaidgames.wordpress.com/2016/09/21/game-rev...

 -Greed: Move a cube to the Wakefulness track if you pick up a treasure token.

--Hunger: Move a cube to the Wakefulness track for each population of a goblin tribe that was eaten.
+-Hunger: Move a cube to the Wakefulness track for every two goblins eaten.

 -Pride: Move a cube to the Wakefulness track for revealing an event tile, or not moving on your turn, or placing a dragon gem.